Kotesitory/bbb_buttons_extensions/README.md

 You can find the extension for Chrome [here]().
 The add-on for Firefox can be snatched from [here]().
 Add it to your browser of choice and use it right away.
+**Make sure the extension is pinned to your browser toolbar for the full experience.**

 For users of other browser I am sorry, but I am a one man team.
 However the original [BBB buttons](https://github.com/Kotesitory/bbb_buttons) project is here and most browsers support modern JS so check it out.